gfbio/layout_prototyping/README.md

 The main basis for developments is the develop-branch (quite obvious ...).
 Please create new branches based on the develop-branch.

+Currently the Layout prototype can be found inside the 'bootstrap_layout_mk' folder':
+- 'index.html' contains the Landing-Page prototype
+- 'base.html' contains the prototype for generic/main content

 ## See it live